TALKING TO YOUR DOCTOR

 • The link is time-limited.
 After it expires, the list is no longer accessible.
 Your data stays protected.

 • You can limit the scope.
-Share only the medicines of a selected family member — for example, a child during a paediatric visit.
+Share only the medicines of a selected person — for example, a child during a paediatric visit.

 • It works on any device.
 All the doctor needs is a phone camera and a browser.

-This is the fastest way to give a doctor your complete, current medicine list — no paper, no dictation, no “I think it was called something like…”.
+This is the fastest way to share a complete, current medicine list with your doctor — no paper, no dictation, no “I think it was called…”.

-The doctor visit is not the end of the process.
-It is the beginning of a new phase of medicine management.
-Here is what to do when you get home:
+The doctor’s appointment is not the end of the process.
+It is the beginning of a new stage of managing medicines.
+Here is what to do after you leave the consulting room:

 Add new medicines